Complete analysis of hyperentangled Bell state in three degrees of freedom using Kerr effect and self-assisted mechanism: Discussion and summary

-The weak cross-Kerr nonlinearity plays an important role in our complete HBSA scheme, and it will influence the practical efficiency of the whole scheme.
+In our complete HBSA scheme, the weak cross-Kerr nonlinearity is utilized for constructing the photon number quantum nondemolition detector (QND), the efficiency of which will directly influence the overall success probability of the whole scheme.
 Although many works have been reported on the cross-Kerr effect, we should acknowledge that a clean cross-Kerr nonlinearity is still challenging in the single-photon regime with the current technology \cite{Kerr2,Kerr3,Kerr4}.
-However, recent studies have shown that it is promising for us to utilize the cross-Kerr nonlinearity in the near future \cite{Kerr5,Kerr6,Kerr7,Kerr8,Kerr9,Kerr10}.
+For a weak cross-Kerr nonlinearity, it is possible for us to distinguish the small phase shift in coherent state from the zero phase shift, when a sufficiently large amplitude of coherent state satisfies $\alpha\theta^2\gg1$ ($\theta$ is the cross-phase shift).
+Recent studies have shown that it is promising for us to utilize the cross-Kerr nonlinearity in the near future \cite{Kerr5,Kerr6,Kerr7,Kerr8,Kerr9,Kerr10,Kerr11,Kerr12,Kerr13}.
 For example, in 2009, Matsuda \emph{et al.} presented the first experimental demonstration of single-photon-level nonlinear phase shift in an optical fibre \cite{Kerr5}.
 In 2016, Beck \emph{et al.} measured a conditional cross-phase shift of $\pi/6$ between the retrieved signal and control photons \cite{Kerr8}.
 In the same year, Tiarks \emph{et al.} experimentally demonstrate the generation of the $\pi$ phase shift with a single-photon pulse \cite{Kerr9}.
 In 2019, Sinclair \emph{et al.} reported the experimental observation of a cross-Kerr nonlinearity in a free-space medium, which is used to implement cross-phase modulation between two optical pulses \cite{Kerr10}.
 Actually, we just need the small phase shift that can be distinguished from the zero phase shift, which will make our complete HBSA scheme more practical and realizable.
+In our photon number QND, the $X$-quadrature measurement is utilized, which can lead to an error probability relevant to the strength of coherent state and the phase shift.
+Research has shown that the error probability is less than $10^{-5}$ when $\alpha\theta^2 > 9$ \cite{Kerr1}, which indicates that our complete HBSA scheme can operate in the regime of weak cross-Kerr nonlinearity.
+It should be noted that the generation of Kerr nonlinearities in optical microcavities and magnonic systems have also been investigated recently \cite{Kerr14,Kerr15}.
+Moreover, the cavity-assisted interaction and quantum dot spin in optical microcavity may also provide accessible ways to build the photon number QND we required \cite{A9,A10,A11,A12,A13,A14,A15}.